 TRU has a well-established network of experienced host families.
 TRU staff have personally inspected each home and have interviewed the family to ensure quality homestays.
 TRU has offered this program for over twelve years.

-We place one, or in some cases two, long-term international student(s) with each homestay family.
-If we do place two students per family they usually come from two different countries.
-The family provides a private, furnished bedroom and three meals each day, plus snacks.
-Students can usually expect to travel about 20-30 minutes between their homestay and the TRU campus.
+Sometimes we place multiple international student(s) with each homestay family.
+If we do place multiple students per family they usually come from two different countries.
+The family provides a private, furnished bedroom and three meals each day, plus snacks to each student.
+Students can usually expect to travel about 20-45 minutes between their homestay and the TRU campus.

 The majority of our international students come from the Pacific Rim and Southeast Asia.
 We are also seeing an increasing number of students from Mexico, South America, and Europe.
 They study speaking and writing English and post-secondary education in many different program choices such as business, science, and tourism.
 Homestay offers the students an excellent opportunity to develop and practice their conversational skills, as well as to experience Canadian culture in a friendly family setting.

 Written by an international student from Honduras on ourTRU.